Overview

 Per-Request Webhook

-curl -X POST https://api.anchora.io/v1/anchor/encrypted \ -H "Authorization: Bearer YOUR_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "data": { "name": "Alice Smith", "certificateId": "CERT-2024-001" }, "encryptionKey": "your-32-character-encryption-key!!", "webhookUrl": "https://your-app.com/webhooks/anchora" }'
+curl -X POST https://api.anchora.co.in/v1/anchor/encrypted \ -H "Authorization: Bearer YOUR_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "data": { "name": "Alice Smith", "certificateId": "CERT-2024-001" }, "encryptionKey": "your-32-character-encryption-key!!", "webhookUrl": "https://your-app.com/webhooks/anchora" }'

 Webhook Payload